dib-lab/2020-paper-sourmash-gather/manuscript.md

 There are a number of immediate opportunities for future improvement of the min-set-cov approach.

-Implementing min-set-cov on top of FracMinHash means that there is a loss of resolution when choosing between very closely related genomes, because the set of hashes chosen may not discriminate between them.
+Implementing min-set-cov on top of FracMinHash means our approach may incorrectly choose between very closely related genomes, because the set of subsampled hashes chosen may not discriminate between them.
 Likewise, the potentially very large size of the sketches may inhibit the application of this approach to very large metagenomes.

 These limitations are not intrinsic to min-set-cov, however; any data structure supporting both the _containment_ $C(A, B) =
-\frac{\vert A \cap B \vert }{\vert A \vert}$ and _remove elements_ operations can be used to implement the greedy approximation algorithm (ref algorithm in results section 1).
+\frac{\vert A \cap B \vert }{\vert A \vert}$ and _remove elements_ operations can be used to implement the greedy approximation algorithm.
 For example, a simple _set_
 of the $k$-mer composition of the query supports element removal, and calculating containment can be done with regular set operations.
-Approximate membership query (AMQ) sketches like the _Counting Quotient Filter_ [@doi:10.1145/3035918.3035963] can also be used, with the benefit of reduced storage and memory usage.
-Moreover, the collection of datasets can be implemented with any data structure that can do containment comparisons with the query data structure.
+Approximate membership query (AMQ) sketches like the Counting Quotient Filter [@doi:10.1145/3035918.3035963] can also be used, with the benefit of reduced storage and memory usage.

 In turn, this means that limitations of our current implementation, such as insensitivity to small genomes when $s$ is approximately the